This topic guides you through creating your first Storage Gateway file system.

 Think of a file system as a namespace containing a dataset that’s accessible through Storage Gateway.
 A Storage Gateway file system in this context represents a mapping between a directory on your on-premises host and a bucket in Oracle Cloud Infrastructure Object Storage.
 When you create a Storage Gateway file system, you define the connection credentials that Storage Gateway uses to connect to your Oracle Cloud Infrastructure tenancy.

-When you log in to the management console or the first time, a wizard prompts you to create the administrator credentials and your first file system.
+When you log in to the management console for the first time, a wizard prompts you to create the administrator credentials and your first file system.

 - Log in to the management console.

-- Click File Systems in the upper-right side of the management console.
+- Click File Systems on the upper-right area of the management console.

 - Click Create File System.